gloverab/cot-alerts-react-interview/README.md

 Once everything is installed, make sure everything is working by running:
 ```
 $ npm run start
 ```
 This will start the development server.
 You can view the application in the browser at [http://localhost:3000](http://localhost:3000).
-You should see a white page that says "Hello Welcome to CoT Alerts!" at the top.
+You should see a white page that says "Welcome to CoT Alerts!" at the top.

 ## Expectations

-This evaluation is to get a general idea of your coding abilities and styles using React + Typescript and ability to interpret business logic.
+This evaluation is to get a general idea of your coding abilities and styles using React + Typescript.

 This is a simple concert ticket alert app.
 When a user creates an alert they are able to specify quantity and sections, so that they will receive a notification when a matching ticket becomes available.